 - The Fundamentals of Marxism

 - The National Question

 - Revolutionary History

 Socialist Appeal are proud to publish this basic guide to help focus your studies of Marxist theory and practice.
 Visit the various tabs to find links to introductory articles, classic texts, and audio talks for different topics.
-We also invite our readers to become acquainted with the more basic ideas of Marxism by starting with the recommended short reading list, going through the FAQ section, and listening to the following audios:
+We also invite our readers to become acquainted with the more basic ideas of Marxism by starting with the recommended short reading list, going through the FAQ section, reading this article that combats the myths about Marxism, and listening to the following audios:

 We will be expanding and developing this section over time.
 Please contact us if you have any questions, or if you'd like any suggestions on what to read next.